-AI's role in transforming patient care: perspectives from our Principal Product Manager
+AI's role in transforming patient care: Perspectives from our Principal Product Manager

 By Molly Traviss